SimonSubokLee/ston-docs-son/admin/snmp.kr.rst

    OID = 1.3.6.1.4.1.40001.1.4.1.10

-호스트(=모든 가상호스트)가 서비스하는 컨텐츠 통계를 제공한다.
+Provides contents stats that are serviced by host(all virtual hosts).

 ====== ================ ========== ============================
 OID    Name             Type       Description
 ====== ================ ========== ============================
-.1     memory           Integer    메모리 캐싱 크기(KB)
+.1     memory           Integer    Memory caching size(KB)
-.2     filesTotalCount  Integer    서비스 중인 파일개수
-.3     filesTotalSize   Integer    서비스 중인 전체 파일량(MB) .10    filesCountU1KB   Integer    1KB미만 파일개수
-.11    filesCountU2KB   Integer    2KB미만 파일개수
-.12    filesCountU4KB   Integer    4KB미만 파일개수
-.13    filesCountU8KB   Integer    8KB미만 파일개수
-.14    filesCountU16KB  Integer    16KB미만 파일개수
-.15    filesCountU32KB  Integer    32KB미만 파일개수
-.16    filesCountU64KB  Integer    64KB미만 파일개수
-.17    filesCountU128KB Integer    128KB미만 파일개수
-.18    filesCountU256KB Integer    256KB미만 파일개수
-.19    filesCountU512KB Integer    512KB미만 파일개수
-.20    filesCountU1MB   Integer    1MB미만 파일개수
-.21    filesCountU2MB   Integer    2MB미만 파일개수
-.22    filesCountU4MB   Integer    4MB미만 파일개수
-.23    filesCountU8MB   Integer    8MB미만 파일개수
-.24    filesCountU16MB  Integer    16MB미만 파일개수
-.25    filesCountU32MB  Integer    32MB미만 파일개수
-.26    filesCountU64MB  Integer    64MB미만 파일개수
-.27    filesCountU128MB Integer    128MB미만 파일개수
-.28    filesCountU256MB Integer    256MB미만 파일개수
-.29    filesCountU512MB Integer    512MB미만 파일개수
-.30    filesCountU1GB   Integer    1GB미만 파일개수
-.31    filesCountU2GB   Integer    2GB미만 파일개수
-.32    filesCountU4GB   Integer    4GB미만 파일개수
-.33    filesCountU8GB   Integer    8GB미만 파일개수
-.34    filesCountU16GB  Integer    16GB미만 파일개수
-.35    filesCountO16GB  Integer    16GB이상 파일개수
+.2     filesTotalCount  Integer    The number of files in service .3     filesTotalSize   Integer    Total size of files in service(MB) .10    filesCountU1KB   Integer    The number of files smaller than 1KB .11    filesCountU2KB   Integer    The number of files smaller than 2KB .12    filesCountU4KB   Integer    The number of files smaller than 4KB .13    filesCountU8KB   Integer    The number of files smaller than 8KB .14    filesCountU16KB  Integer    The number of files smaller than 16KB .15    filesCountU32KB  Integer    The number of files smaller than 32KB .16    filesCountU64KB  Integer    The number of files smaller than 64KB .17    filesCountU128KB Integer    The number of files smaller than 128KB .18    filesCountU256KB Integer    The number of files smaller than 256KB .19    filesCountU512KB Integer    The number of files smaller than 512KB .20    filesCountU1MB   Integer    The number of files smaller than 1MB .21    filesCountU2MB   Integer    The number of files smaller than 2MB .22    filesCountU4MB   Integer    The number of files smaller than 4MB .23    filesCountU8MB   Integer    The number of files smaller than 8MB .24    filesCountU16MB  Integer    The number of files smaller than 16MB .25    filesCountU32MB  Integer    The number of files smaller than 32MB .26    filesCountU64MB  Integer    The number of files smaller than 64MB .27    filesCountU128MB Integer    The number of files smaller than 128MB .28    filesCountU256MB Integer    The number of files smaller than 256MB .29    filesCountU512MB Integer    The number of files smaller than 512MB .30    filesCountU1GB   Integer    The number of files smaller than 1GB .31    filesCountU2GB   Integer    The number of files smaller than 2GB .32    filesCountU4GB   Integer    The number of files smaller than 4GB .33    filesCountU8GB   Integer    The number of files smaller than 8GB .34    filesCountU16GB  Integer    The number of files smaller than 16GB .35    filesCountO16GB  Integer    The number of files bigger than 16GB
 ====== ================ ========== ============================